8 min read

 5. Treat post-traumatic stress disorder (PTSD)

-According to a 2017 review, mindfulness is an effective alternative method that may help reduce symptoms of PTSD.
-Study participants included veterans, nurses, and people who experienced violence — all reported a reduction of symptoms.
+According to a 2017 review, mindfulness is an effective alternative method that may help reduce the symptoms of PTSD.
+Study participants included veterans, nurses, and people who experienced violence; all reported a reduction in symptoms.

 Gelong Thubten explains that there are two common myths of mindfulness that should be recognized: